waltribeiro/gutsy/README.md

 This code has some CSS styling, a header, and an embedded [Youtube video about Gutsy](https://www.youtube.com/watch?v=o0uIS8XL1gE).
 Feel free to edit the HTML however you like!

 ## Step 9: Generate a Self-Signed TLS Certificate
 We're getting to the end.
-Now we'll just do the certificates, and then we'll be able to access our new secure (HTTPS) website hosted on Digital Ocean.
+Now we'll just do the certificates, and then we'll be able to access our new secure (HTTPS) website hosted on DigitalOcean.

 `cd` into the `proxy/certs` directory, and run this command to generate a self-signed certificate: